111: Moon Zero Two

 The Von Trapp Family Choir (or Trapp Family Singers) was an Austrian group of singers made up of a widower, his seven children, and Maria, a tutor who later became their stepmother.
 They escaped Austria during the Anschluss, the 1938 annexation of their country into Germany.
 Their story became the 1959 Rodgers & Hammerstein musical The Sound of Music, and later the famed 1965 film of the same name.

 Dots is a type of gumdrop candy produced by Tootsie Roll Industries.
 They were first sold in 1945.
 Darth Vader was the primary villain in the original trilogy of Star Wars films.
 He began life as Anakin Skywalker, a student of Obi-Wan Kenobi who was corrupted by the Dark Side of the Force to become a Dark Lord of the Sith, second only to his master, Emperor Palpatine (a.k.a.
 Darth Sidious).
 The man in the suit was most often Welsh bodybuilder David Prowse; his voice was provided by James Earl Jones.
+In total, ten actors have played Darth Vader, including Sebastian Shaw (Return of the Jedi, when his mask is removed), C. Andrew Nelson (extra special edition footage), and Ben Burtt (the breathing).

 “... told me you fly over to far side occasionally.
 I wondered if you know my brother ...”
 Gary Larson.

-“The Far Side” is a comic created by Gary Larson that ran in nearly two thousand newspapers at its peak.
+“The Far Side” is a comic created by Gary Larson that ran in nearly 2,000 newspapers at its peak.
 It was characterized by surrealistic humor, anthropomorphized characters (often cows), heavyset women with horn-rimmed glasses & beehive hairdos, cavemen, and many other staples.
 It lasted fifteen years, from 1980 to 1995.

+“That’s what the man said.”
 Don’t you listen to what the man says.

 “Listen to What the Man Said” is a 1975 hit single by the rock group Wings, written by Paul and Linda McCartney.